dandyrow/dandyrow.linux/roles/stow_dotfiles/README.md

 Dependencies
 ------------

-This role is part of and depends on the [dandyrow.iac collection.](https://github.com/dandyrow/dandyrow.iac)
+This role is part of and depends on the [dandyrow.linux collection.](https://github.com/dandyrow/dandyrow.linux)

 Example Playbook
 ----------------